Tom284/portfolio-minor-iot/Lesson 5/README.md

 ## Reflection

 * Lesson 5 has been my favourite lesson yet.
 I think the integration of the hardware and software was incredibly fun to do.
 There were some struggles with finding the correct wiring for the temperature sensor but eventually I got it by looking at different setups and then guessing what it could be for the ESP8266 and it worked.
 I also tried multiple libraries but the main am one worked with the physical setup from the picture.
+I am definitely excited for the next lesson as we will integrate some software like Telegram or Discord and I think it would be really cool to know how to do this.